 review by Greg Howard

-Rundio: Chapman Stick, Stick loops, Zendrum, synthesizer, acoustic guitar, drum loops guest performers
+Rundio: Chapman Stick, Stick loops, Zendrum, synthesizer, acoustic guitar, drum loops

 Steve Dedow: guitars, vocals